M\"obius inversion and the iterated bootstrap: Consequences for the iterated bootstrap

 \subsubsection{Sublinear convergence}

 \Cref{thm:linconvergence} sharply characterizes the uniform linear convergence of the iterated bootstrap.
 But the iterated bootstrap is known to converge to an unbiased estimator for any fixed $N \geq m$ \cite{hall2013bootstrap}.
-We reprove this result using the linear algebraic perspective of this work. \begin{theorem} For any $N \geq m$, we have $\lim \limits_{k \rightarrow \infty} (\Id - \mtx{S})^{k} = 0$.
+We reprove this using our linear algebraic perspective. \begin{theorem} For any $N \geq m$, we have $\lim \limits_{k \rightarrow \infty} (\Id - \mtx{S})^{k} = 0$.
 Thus, the iterated bootstrap converges to an unbiased estimator. \end{theorem} \begin{proof} The diagonal values of $\mtx{S}$ are contained in $(0,1)$.
 Thus, so are the diagonal values of $\Id - \mtx{S}$.
 By triangularity of $\Id - \mtx{S}$ these are also the eigenvalues of $\Id - \mtx{S}$ and the latter thus has spectral radius smaller than one, from which the result follows. \end{proof}